The Relationship Between Sensitive People and Narcissists

 Posted May 15, 2013

 HSPs are compassionate and empathetic by nature.
 We feel other people’s pain instinctively and want to help.
-In addition, narcissists are experts at manipulation and control, so they will use your big heart for their own ends (see my post The Highly Sensitive Person and the Narcissist).
+In addition, narcissists are experts at manipulation and control, so they will use your big heart for their own ends.
 HSPs can feel such intense love and compassion for people that we can believe our love can heal others.
 And often other people are so amazed and relieved by receiving this much love and understanding, they respond with enormous gratitude and often flattery.
 Sensitive people respond to this praise by feeling good about ourselves and feeling needed and so we give more.
 But as this pattern continues, we end up giving until we’ve got nothing left and getting nothing in return, under the mistaken belief that if we just give a little more, it will be enough.
 But it’s never enough because the narcissist is an empty vessel, a bottomless pit of need.

 What’s important to remember is that it’s not your love they need.
 It’s their own.
 You will never be able to ‘fix’ anyone.
 What’s more, you shouldn’t.
 Everyone has their own path to follow and to become a whole and healthy person, everyone needs to walk that path on their own, making their own mistakes, learning to pick themselves up, and discovering how to love themselves.
 Without those valuable lessons, a person will never have enough love to give to someone else.
 Trying to get a narcissist to love you is like carrying a baby around in your arms and waiting for them to start walking.
 Sometimes helping too much can leave the other person crippled.
 They need to learn on their own.